Gravitational-wave imprints of Kerr--Bertotti--Robinson black holes: frequency blue-shift and waveform dephasing

-The Kerr–Bertotti–Robinson (Kerr–BR) metric describes a rotating black hole of mass \(m\) and spin parameter \(a\) immersed in an external magnetic field characterized by the parameter \(B\).
+The Kerr-Bertotti-Robinson (Kerr-BR) metric describes a rotating black hole of mass \(m\) and spin parameter \(a\) immersed in an external magnetic field characterized by the parameter \(B\).
 In coordinates adapted to its algebraic structure, the line element reads~\cite{Podolsky:2025tle}

 where the metric functions are given by

 with the modified horizon function \(\Delta\) and auxiliary constants \(I_1, I_2\) defined as